JoeScottBoyle/joescottboyle.github.io/index.md

-Joseph Scott Boyle (he/him)
+_Joseph Scott Boyle (he/him)

-Researcher, science communicator, and diver supporting people as nature
+Researcher, science communicator, and diver supporting people as nature_

 Thanks for making it this far, I hope you find something interesting.
-This website is still under construction, so don't hesitate to let me know if something isn't working.
+This website is still under construction, so don't hesitate to let me know if something isn't working, I'd welcome any feedback.

 ### Featured Work
 Just a holding space for recent things I'm excited about: